devtooligan/cloudhunter/README.md

 An arrow made of bytecode that never misses it's intended target.

 ### Cloud
 A smart contract address that's deterministically pre-computed but has no contract deployed to it.
 Also known as a lazy, counterfactual, wallet contract.
-It's address is determined in part by both the Hunter and the Arrow.
-Tokens, NFT's, and Ether can be sent to this Cloud of pure nothingness.
+It's address is determined in part by both the Hunter and the Arrow -- such is the circle of life.**Tokens, NFT's, and Ether can all be sent to this Cloud of pure nothingness.**

 ### Quiver
 A registry of Arrows.